Find out more http://www.wycliffehall.org.uk

 until, one day, they find their answers.

-May we find the still, quiet place inside ourself where we can know and experience the peace that passes understanding.
+May we find the still, quiet place inside ourself where we can know and experience the peace that passes understanding.friends who will listen to us and encourage us with their presence.

 May love flow in us and through us to those who need our care.